Li-Heng-LH/FreeMarkerForVelocity/README.md

 &nbsp;
 ##### 2: Pass in an initialised StringUtils instance #####
 * Pass in `new StringUtils()` to template
-* ?
-Question: Will this work for Utility Classes?
+* Question: Will this work for Utility Classes?
+Depends.
+For a completely stateless utility class in Java, the is declared public and final,
+and it has a private constructor to prevent instantiation.
 &nbsp;

 &nbsp;